ha-san-ali/xray-ml-demo/README.md

 ## Background

 The Inception model is a convolutional neural network.
 If that sounds confusing, just understand that the model can detect features of images and classify new images based on those features.
 A feature is an observation of the data.
 Humans have unique features, which is why we can tell a human is a human, or a dog is a dog, or a pizza is a pizza.
 Using methods such as shape detection, corner detection, and blob detection the model can identify features of images.
-For example, If enough pizza images seen by the model are round, the model may begin to associate _roundedness_ with pizzas and apply that knowledge to any new images it encounters.
+For example, ff enough pizza images seen by the model are round, the model may begin to associate _roundedness_ with pizzas and apply that knowledge to any new images it encounters.

 Inception is trained on a vast image database known as ImageNet.
 ImageNet images are pre-classified so that identified features can be attributed to those classes.
 We can use a technique called transfer learning to retrain the inception model with any class of images we want, In this case chest x-rays with and without tuberculosis.